 The HSE provides some examples of groups that could be harmed:

-- Members of the public- consumers, people in nearby neighbourhoods, etc.
+- Members of the public- consumers, people in nearby neighborhoods, etc.

-- People that are not in the workplace everyday- contractors, cleaners, visitors, etc.
+- People who are not in the workplace every day – contractors, cleaners, visitors, etc.

 3. Establish Control Measures: